 HelpDesk support is available for questions regarding user registration and online submission of applications.
 Queries submitted via e-mail will be answered within 1 business day.
 HelpDesk staff are not in a position to answer questions regarding the scope and focus of applications.
+Before contacting the HelpDesk, please refer to the "Instructions for Applicants" document (posted by June 21, 2012), which provides a step-by-step guide to using the Application Receipt System.

-Dates of operation: December 15, 2011 to February 21, 2012 (excluding public holidays)
+Dates of operation: June 21 to August 28, 2012 (excluding public holidays)